delvtech/everlong/README.md

 ## Components

-Everlong is built upon
+Vaults are built upon
 [Yearn's TokenizedStrategy Framework](https://docs.yearn.fi/developers/v3/strategy_writing_guide)
 which involves numerous mandatory and optional components.

-The primary components being used by Everlong are described below.
+### Common

+The contracts below are common to all vaults.

+#### RoleManager

+- Handles assignment and validation of the various privileged roles in the system.
+- Offers additional functionality via periphery contracts like `DebtAllocator` and `Accountant`.
+- Maintains a list of all vaults under control of the `RoleManager`.

+#### DebtAllocator

+- Provides the needed triggers that enable a keeper to perform automated debt updates for the vault and its strategies.
+- Enables specifying how much liquidity to deposit from a vault into each of its strategies.

+#### Accountant

+- Can charge fees, issue refunds, and run a health check on any reported gains or losses during a strategy's report.

+### Everlong

+The contracts below are specific to Everlong vaults.

-### EverlongStrategy
+#### EverlongStrategy

 - A `TokenizedStrategy` that converts deposited assets into long positions in Hyperdrive.